annakirkpatrick/git-resources/setting_up_updates_repo.md

 If you just finished the previous step, then you should currently be looking at your new repository.
 If not, return to the homepage of github.gatech.edu and then click on your repository name in the right hand column.

-You should currently be looking at the *Code* tab.
 Click on the *Settings* tab.

 From the left-hand menu, click *Collaborators*.

 You should see a message telling you that the repository does not yet have any collaborators.
-Github presents you with a form to search for users to add as collaborators.
+Github should also present you with a form to search for users to add as collaborators.
 Click on this text field.

 Enter the name or username of your supervisor(s).
-Selected the correct person from the list of matches and then click *Add collaborator*.
+Select the correct person from the list of matches and then click *Add collaborator*.

 It is generally easier to search by username.
 Christine Heitsch has username "cheitsch3".